dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 > 1. You have a very high end PC
 > 2. You are willing and able to troubleshoot all manner of obscure technical issues
 > 3. You are comfortable installing software from GitHub and very carefully reading technical instructions written by software engineers
+> 4. You are OK with your headset breaking for absolutely no fault of your own due to software updates.
+This includes being OK with headsets becoming permanently bricked and unusuable.
+This is not a hypothetical; it has _already happened_ to the HP Reverb G2 and some Meta Quest headsets
-> 4. You have a head tracker to fall back on when updates break VR support from time to time
+> 5. You have a head tracker to fall back on when updates break VR support from time to time

 There are no perfect VR headsets, but there are a few worth consideration for DCS.
 Based on our testing, we currently recommend the **Pimax Crystal Light** as our primary recommendation and the **Meta Quest 3** as a budget option.